You will want to make a stop at one of the top 5 beaches along Canada’s West Coast

 Long Beach, Pacific Rim National Park, British Columbia

-Why we love it: Long Beach lives up to it’s name spreading between Ucluelet and Tofino and offering 16km of accessible sand.
+Why we love it?
+Long Beach lives up to it’s name spreading between Ucluelet and Tofino and offering 16km of accessible sand.
+This is one of Canada’s most famous west coast beaches.
 It’s a surfing hotspot.

 Not to miss: Some of the most consistent surf on the planet.